Small-to-Mid Affordable Housing Portfolios Fall Behind

 - Requires manual reconciliation of TTPs, utility allowances, and HAP amounts,

-then you’re adding weeks of overhead every year — especially when navigating RAD conversions, PBRA renewals, or HCV PHA‑admin changes.
+Then you add weeks of overhead every year.
+This is especially true when navigating RAD conversions.
+It also applies to PBRA renewals or HCV PHA‑admin changes.

 Gap 4: Cost‑prohibitive “HUD‑as‑an‑addon” pricing